- Touring Windows Phone Store

 - Missing information on windowsphone.com.
 Sign in to windowsphone.com with the account.
 If you see a message asking for more information, such as date of birth, fill in the info.

 - Missing information in the Microsoft account.
 Sign in to account.live.com with the account.
-Click Password and security info and make sure the account has security information and a strong password.
+Click Password and make sure the account has a strong password.
+Then click Security info and make sure the account has security information.

 - ► I tried to add an account to My Family, but I got an error saying the account was already part of another family.